MindMatrix/k3s-setup/README.md

 ```shell
 ./vm.sh
 ```
 5. Run the following to update to the latest, install qemu-giest-agent and sync time clocks to expedient.
+**NOTE: The last VM will take 1-2 minutes to initialize from the previous command.
+Its best to check ssh access prior to running this command and moving on!**
 ```shell
 ./config.sh
 ```